Do you offer access to a range of wrappers on your platform?

 How do you ensure you don’t waste shareholder money on unnecessary developments or ‘bells and whistles’?

-Our developments are designed in conjunction with, and the approval of, our adviser platform development group, making sure they support the advice market and drive value for all stakeholders, including end clients.
+Our developments are designed in conjunction with, and the approval of, our adviser platform development group.

 What is your test process and how do you ensure sufficient testing has been undertaken for every new development?